ujjwalvkulkarni/Human-Detection-using-HOG/README.md

 # Human-Detection-using-HOG

-Instructions to run the program:
+Instructions to run the program:<br />
-1. Download OpenCV for python, which can be directly added on Anaconda Navigator or by executing the following command in the terminal: pip install opencv-python.
+1. Download OpenCV for python, which can be directly added on Anaconda Navigator or by executing the following command in the terminal: pip install opencv-python.<br />
 (Note: OpenCV package is just used to read and write images in the source code)
-2. The other packages that must be installed are Math, Numpy and Os, Glob.
+2. The other packages that must be installed are Math, Numpy and Os, Glob.<br />
 3. Open the source code files in a code editor which supports python.
-They are HOG.py, KNN.py, GradMag.py and ascii.py.
+They are HOG.py, KNN.py, GradMag.py and ascii.py.<br />

 To run the detection on test image:<br />